Strategic Advisor vs Consultant vs Coach vs SME vs Trainer. V3

 What is the purpose of this article?

-Enable your company’s corporate leadership (board of directors-Suite, and any controlling shareholders) to discuss the need and value of Strategic Advisors, Coaches, Consultants, and Trainers.
+Enable your company’s corporate leadership (board of directors, C-Suite, and any controlling shareholders) to discuss the need and value of strategic advisors, coaches, consultants, SMEs, and trainers.

-You can download a PDF of this article from: Strategic Advisor vs Coach vs Consultant V2
+You can download a PDF of this article from: Strategic Advisor vs Consultant vs Coach vs SME vs Trainer V3

 What are the critical learnings in this article?